 Defensive stocks like healthcare or utilities, which consumers must purchase despite the economic situation, are often cited as recession-proof stocks in Canada.
-Other examples of recession-proof industries are groceries, utilities, and alcohol industries.
+Other examples of recession-proof industries are the groceries and alcohol industries.

-While some items may be termed recession-proof, not all can withstand long recessionary periods.
-The consequences of an overdue recessionary period may be too much for some businesses and assets to withstand.
+While some items may be termed recession-proof, as not all can withstand long recessionary periods, the consequences of an overdue recessionary period may be too much for some businesses and assets.

 Notwithstanding, adding recession-proof assets such as Gold, Treasury bills, bonds, and cash to your investment portfolio will safeguard you against economic turmoil.